-The MSM82C37A-5RS/GS/JS, DMA (Direct Memory Access) controller is capable of high-speed data transfer without CPU intervention and is used as a peripheral device in microcomputer systems.
+The MSM82C37A-5RS/GS, DMA (Direct Memory Access) controller capable of high-speed data transfer without a CPU, intervention is used as a peripheral device in microcomputer systems.
 The device features four independent programmable DMA channels.

-Due to the use of silicon gate CMOS technology, standby current is 10 μA (max.), and power consumption is as low as 10 mA (max.) when a 5 MHz clock is generated.
+Due to the use of silicon gata CMOS technology, standby current is 100 $\mu$ A (max.), and the power consumption is still as low as 10 MA (max.) when 5 MHz clock is generated.